cagbal/ros_people_object_detection_tensorflow/README.md

 $ roslaunch cob_people_object_detection_tensorflow cob_people_object_tracker.launch
 ```

-Then, it starts assigning an ID to the each detected objects.
+Then, it starts assigning an ID to the each detected objects and publishes the results to /object_tracker/tracks.
 Note that detected tracked object numbers may differ.

 Example tracking result: